Summary

 This trail starts at Sand Mountain parking area.
 It is similar to the 4.2 mile loop, but with slightly less on road.
 It starts on South Sand Mountain trail then loops north on Ground Oak trail.
 There is a short section on Sand Mountain road, then it returns via Faust Valley road/trail and Link Trail.

-Distance is 5.2 miles, elevation of about 500 feet up and down, expect about 1:50 at a walk.
+Distance is 5.2 miles, elevation change of 500 feet (1000 feet up/down combined), expect about 1:50 at a walk.
 If you go in the direction shown there are a couple long climbs early on which you will be glad to get behind you.
 A couple steep sections later are in the 15-20% range, but they are short.

 Live map link